RUSA History Section/Gale Cengage Learning History Research and Innovation Award

 The ALA RUSA History Section is offering the Gale Cengage Learning History Research and Innovation Award.
 The award will be granted to an MLS degreed librarian from an ALA accredited school to facilitate and further research relating to history and history librarianship.
 An emphasis in an area reflected by the History Section’s subject-oriented committees, not excluding American history, is required.
 Those committees are: Genealogy, Local History, Instruction and Research Services, and Historical Materials.

-The award winner will receive a citation and up to $2500 (less 20% overhead) which may be used at the winner’s discretion.
+The award winner will receive a citation and $2500 which may be used at the winner’s discretion.
 Examples: to offset travel expenses to consult distant materials, to pay photocopying charges, to obtain copyright permissions, to offset publication subvention costs, to buy equipment needed for the project, to purchase research-related office supplies, or like expenditures.
 The individual applicant and his/her institution shall determine whether the award money will be paid directly to the librarian as an individual or to his or her institution, based on the institution’s grant recipient requirements and whether the project is for personal research unrelated to the librarian’s job or for a work-related project.
 Please note in the grant submission to whom the funds should be directed and provide contact information.

-Deadline for submissions is January 15.
+Deadline for submissions is EXTENDED TO December 31, 2015.

 Submission of Proposals